Hokkien culture: Chinese folk religion & Taoism

-The Hokkien have great devotion to Jade Emperor, who commands all Heavenly Deities and Earthly beings.
+The Hokkien have great devotion to the Jade Emperor, who commands all Heavenly Deities and Earthly beings.
 They will conduct grand worship service on the 9th day of first lunar month as the birthday of Jade Emperor.

 Other popular Chinese deities are Mazu, Siong Teh Gong, Bao Sheng Da Di, Guan Teh Gong, Kuan Yim Hood Chor, Ong Yah Gong, Qing Shui Zhu Shi, Kai Zhang Sheng Wang, Fu De Zheng Shen.